Discover how the sign-up bonus and competitive rewards rate on the PenFed Cash Rewards Visa can get you more cash back.

 With many rewards cards temporarily raising their sign-up bonuses for the holidays, it can be tempting to jump at a large offer.
 But cards like the PenFed Power Cash Rewards Visa with more modest bonuses offer better overall rewards rates and can get you more value in the first year.

 It’s true that many cash back cards offer between $150-$200 cash back after spending a certain amount in the first few months.
 The PenFed Power Cash Rewards Visa will only get you $100 after spending $1,500 in the first 90 days.
 However, the Power Cash card also offers a competitive 2 percent cash back rate that gives it a higher overall value.
-Other 2 percent cash back cards – like the Citi Double Cash card – don’t offer an intro bonus at all.
+Other 2 percent cash back cards – like the Citi Double Cash Card which earns 1 percent as you buy and 1 percent as you make payments for those purchases – don’t offer an intro bonus at all.

 What is the PenFed Power Cash Rewards Visa worth in the first year?